-- Implementation of applied science and monitoring to fill gaps in the Mod Waters monitoring program through cooperative agreements that track the effects of the operation of the Mod Waters and C-111 South Dade projects on ENP resources. - Continuing support of hydrologic and ecological modeling and synthesis of ecological knowledge that improves forecasting capability and informs restoration project planning, design, and water operations planning; this includes support of Mod Waters, Tamiami Trail Next Steps, and CEPP.

-- Continuing development and management of biological and hydrologic databases that organize and protect information, along with development of decision-support tools that enable rapid support for resource managers, decision makers, and the public about trends in ENP resources as they relate to resource management changes, restoration progress, and climatic events and variations; these databases contain more than 80 years of continuous measurements on some subjects. - Continuing support of the Task Force and DOI's oversight of the Everglades Restoration Initiative.
+- Implementation of applied science and monitoring to fill gaps in the Mod Waters monitoring program through cooperative agreements that track the effects of the operation of the Mod Waters and C-111SD projects on ENP resources. - Continuing support of hydrologic and ecological modeling and synthesis of ecological knowledge that improves forecasting capability and informs restoration project planning, design, and water operations planning; this includes support of Mod Waters, TTNS, and CEPP. - Continuing development and management of biological and hydrologic databases that organize and protect information, along with development of decision-support tools that enable rapid support for resource managers, decision makers, and the public about trends in ENP resources as they relate to resource management changes, restoration progress, and climatic events and variations; these databases contain more than 80 years of continuous measurements on some subjects. - Continuing support of the Task Force, OERI and DOI's oversight of the Everglades Restoration Initiative. - Continuing support to OERI for the Department's cost share resp for the Committee on Independent Scientific Review of Everglades Restoration (CISRERP).